isomerpages/mol-services/_government-services/06-manage-finances/06b-overview(govt-benefits).md

       <input type="checkbox" id="employee">
       <label class="tab-label" for="employee">What You Can Get</label>
       <div class="tab-content">
-    <p>You may be able to get some financial aid especially if you are on a low income, out of job or cannot work.
-See <a href="https://articles.life.gov.sg/financial-support-workers-self-employed/" target="_blank">Guide</a>on the various schemes on helping employees and self-employed get some support.</p>
+    <p>You may be able to get some financial aid especially if you are unemployed, on low income, or unable to work.
+See this <a href="https://articles.life.gov.sg/financial-support-workers-self-employed/" target="_blank">guide</a>on the various schemes available for employees and self-employed to get some financial support.</p>
   </div>
 </div>
 </div>